engineerlondon/engineerlondon.github.io/_posts/2019-11-22-Breadth-First-Search.markdown

 * Internet connections to properties where properties are nodes and telephone lines are edges.

 The multi dimensional nature of graph structures reduces the complexity of creating a digital representation of relationships.
 It is important to note that data in a graph structure is not necessarily connected.

-Consequently being able to traverse graphs is valuable, we can find the shortest path between locations or the number of friends connecting two indirviduals on a social network.
+Consequently being able to traverse graphs is valuable, we can find the shortest path between locations or the number of friends connecting two individuals on a social network.
 * Breadth First Search (BFS) and Depth First Search (DFS) are two core tools that enable the finding of a specific connected node in a graph starting from a known node.
 * BFS can be used to efficiently evaluate the shortest path.
 * In the same way BFS can be used to find the shortest route from A to B.